-If you rely on pubic transit in Toronto, you know we're approaching crisis mode as our existing transit framework becomes mired its own form of gridlock.
-Which is why we're applauding the 'it-can't-be-soon-enough' arrival of the Eglinton Crosstown - a light rail transit line that will run along Eglinton Avenue between Mount Dennis (Weston Road) and Kennedy station.
-Extending about 19 kilometres (including portions which are underground between Keele Street and Laird Drive) this engineering marvel will have 25 stations that link to 54 bus routes and numerous GO Transit lines.
-In fact, it's the largest public transit expansion in Canadian history, costing the government of Ontario approximately $5.3 Billion when it's completed in 2021!
+If you rely on public transit in Toronto, you know we’re approaching crisis mode as our existing mired transit framework becomes its own form of gridlock.
+This is why we’re applauding the ‘it-can’t-be-soon-enough’ arrival of the Eglinton Crosstown – a light rail transit line that will run along Eglinton Avenue between Mount Dennis (Weston Road) and Kennedy station.
+Extending about 19 kilometres (including portions which are underground between Keele Street and Laird Drive) this engineering marvel will have 25 stations and/or stops that link to 54 bus routes and numerous GO Transit lines.

-It's true that the once-exciting project has been losing fans as construction drags on - in part for the disruption that's impacted Eglinton Avenue - one of the city's main east west arteries.
+It’s true that the once-exciting project has been losing fans as construction drags on – in part for the disruption that’s impacted Eglinton Avenue – one of the city’s main east-west arteries.
 However, the creation of the Eglinton Crosstown has been fairly true to both its projected timeline and cost.
-Once the construction is completed, Torontonians will be able to navigate our city with greater efficiency and ease!
+Once it is completed, Torontonians will be able to navigate our city with greater efficiency and ease!

 Here’s a computer-generated peek at what the completed project is imagined to look like: